5 Easy Ways to Froth Milk at Home

 Frothing Milk with a Handheld Milk Frother

 I got my first handheld milk frother years ago to make tea lattes and have since gone through multiple brands.

 This frother is the best since it’s held up the longest without any issues.
 I had a Bodum one which works fine but it goes through batteries like crazy.

 To create froth, you’re basically adding air into the milk.
 The milk frother whips around the milk to aerate and should double the volume of the milk.

-The handheld milk frother will increase the volume of the milk, but as you can see, the froth isn’t so smooth and you can clearly see the bubbles.
+The handheld milk frother will increase the volume of the milk, but as you can see, the froth isn’t as smooth and you can clearly see the bubbles.

 Frothing Milk with an Immersion Blender

 An immersion blender is basically a handheld milk frother on steroids.

-It did almost double the volume of milk but no microfoam in sight.
+It created almost double the volume of milk but no microfoam in sight.

 “Pulled Tea” Method to Froth Milk